-- Professional advice (e.g. architect or engineer fees) - Conservation or management plans - Internal work that does not help ensure the future physical integrity of a heritage building or item (e.g. reconfiguration of spaces, updated or new kitchens and bathrooms, painting and wallpapering) - Purchasing of a heritage building or item - Religious activities except where religious buildings and items are identified in SCHED1 (Schedule of Heritage Buildings and Items) of the Proposed District Plan
+- Professional advice (e.g. architect or engineer fees) - Conservation or management plans - Internal work that does not help ensure the future integrity of an item (e.g. reconfiguration of spaces, updated or new kitchens and bathrooms, painting and wallpapering etc.) - Purchasing of a heritage item

-In addition to the general eligibility criteria, applicants must provide two quotes for the work being undertaken (except where it includes earthquake strengthening) and a proposed colour scheme in heritage colours for any external painting.
-For work that includes earthquake strengthening, applicants must provide information about the total cost of the work, including contractor and cost breakdowns for various aspects of the work.
+In addition to the general eligibility criteria, applicants must provide two quotes (excluding earthquake strengthening) for the work being undertaken and a proposed colour scheme in heritage colours for any external painting.

-Only one application per heritage building or item will be accepted every three years.
+Only one application per item will be accepted every three years.